eriveraa/VirtualMindTest01/README.md

 - Business Logic Layer with object-oriented design.
 - Data access with Entity Framework Core and SQL Server.
 - HttpClient with best practices to avoid memory leaking.

+Frontend Project
+- Developed with Angular 12.
+- Using HttpClient with Service to fetch data from Backend WebApi.
+- Quote and Purchase features implemented.

 **Technologies used**: ASP.Net Core WebApi 5, Entity Framework Core, SQL Server 2019.